SimenB/stylint/README.md

 Example if set to `'camelCase'`: prefer `$varName` over `$var_name` or `$var-name`

 Example if set to `'BEM'`: prefer `$var__like--this` over `$var_name` or `$varName`

+### namingConventionStrict (default: false, boolean)
+By default, namingConvention only looks at variable names.
+If namingConventionStrict is set to true, namingConvention will also look at class and id names.

+This is useful if you have little or no 3rd party css in your codebase.

 ### parenSpace (default: false, boolean)